-The Collective Agreement has been agreed for a period of two years, it starts on 1 January 2022 and ends on 31 December 2023.
+The Collective Agreement has been agreed for a period of one year, it starts on 1 January 2024 and ends on 31 December 2024.

 If, during the term of the agreement, changes in laws or regulations require the Parties to do so, they will consult with each other and may amend the Collective Agreement.